 Believe me, I have been there.
 4 years ago I didn’t know anything about domains and how to buy them.
-I was confused to say the least.
+I was pretty much confused to say the least.
 Unfortunately the process of buying a domain name is still quite complex and unintelligible.
-There are dozens of different websites and hosting providers who promote cheap domain registration or even free domains.
+There are dozens of different websites and hosting providers who promote “cheap domain registration” or even “free domains”.

 Before you go and grab a domain name for your blog or website, I want you to keep reading…

 I know, I know, choosing a domain name is pretty exciting thing to do.
-Here’s something interesting for you to read: Most expensive domain names ever sold
+I absolutely love it.
+However, we have to admit that it’s 2014 and the best possible domain names are (probably) already taken.
+For example, there is currently more than 150,000,000 active domain names.
+And oh, here’s something interesting for you to read: Most expensive domain names ever sold.

-Before you go and grab a domain, do some brainstorming in order to come up with something catchy, memorable and unique.
+Before you go and grab a domain, do some brainstorming in order to come up with something:

 It’s pretty common that many first-time bloggers go and buy a domain name which they quickly abandon.
 Usually the name wasn’t good enough, bloggers got some bad feedback or the author didn’t like it after all.